Explore what it means to be human

 Be in demand in any field

-Because culture is everywhere, your degree in anthropology will prepare you to work in many occupations-education, museums, market research, community development, consumer goods, public policy, high tech and international affairs.
+Because culture is everywhere, your degree in anthropology will prepare you to work in many occupations — education, museums, market research, community development, consumer goods, public policy, high tech and international affairs.
+Our interdisciplinary minors, like museum studies and diversity studies, help you gain a better understanding of important topics in today’s world.

 Recent anthropology graduates are pursuing advanced degrees at Columbia, Georgetown, Northwestern, NYU, Stanford, The Johns Hopkins University, the University of Delaware and the University of Oregon.